iodigital-com/io-technology/data/blog/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js.md

 }
 ```

 I load the model from TFHub which is why I need to let TensorFlow.js know through `fromTFHub: true`.
-To warm the model up, I pass zeros with a few specific values. `1` is the batch size, `244` is both the width and the height of the image and `3` is the number of color channels (reg, green and blue).
+To warm the model up, I pass zeros with a few specific values. `1` is the batch size, `244` is both the width and the height of the image and `3` is the number of colour channels (reg, green and blue).
 Once the MobileNet feature model is loaded I define the model head:

 ```jsx
 loadMobileNetFeatureModel().then(() => {